Get in Touch

 • Data source types for Power Query – capabilities and limitations

-• TEXT/CSV files – editing and converting information
+• TXT/CSV files – editing and converting information

-• Custom data source linking – SQL + CSV + Web Pages
+• Merging custom data sources: SQL + CSV + Web Pages

 Advanced Visual Elements